larryaasen/dive/packages/dive_ui/example/README.md

 This example shows how to live stream with display capture, one camera overlay, a mic input, and background music.

+## Example 14 - Multiple Scenes

+This example shows how to use multiple scenes.

 # Writing an app with Dive UI

 1. Add dive_ui to your pubspec.yaml file.